celsowm/metal-orm/README.md

 Pick the matching dialect (MySqlDialect, SQLiteDialect, PostgresDialect, MSSQLDialect) when compiling queries.

+> Drivers are declared as optional peer dependencies.
+Install only the ones you actually use in your project.

+### Playground (optional)

+The React playground lives in `playground/` and is no longer part of the published package or its dependency tree.
+To run it locally:

+1. `cd playground && npm install`
+2. `npm run dev` (uses the root `vite.config.ts`)

+It boots against an in-memory SQLite database seeded from the fixtures under `playground/shared/`.

 ## Quick start

 1. Start simple: tiny table, tiny query